allen-cell-animated/nbvv/README.md

 To install from pypi (not yet!) install the package:
 `pip install nbvv`
 and then enable the extension in jupyter:
-`jupyter nbextension install --py nbvv`
-`jupyter nbextension enable nbvv --py`
+`jupyter nbextension install --py nbvv --sys-prefix` `jupyter nbextension enable nbvv --py --sys-prefix`

 ## Documentation